302.1 Fiscal Oversight by the University of the Auxiliary Organizations

 All mail that is returned by the U.S. Postal Service that does not include the department shall be opened by Distribution Services personnel for the purpose of identifying the department for which to return the mail.

-302.4.6 Interdepartmental Campus Mailings to All Employees
+302.4.6 Intrardepartmental Campus Mailings to All Employees

-302.4.7 Freight Shipments and Storage
+302.4.7 Freight and Package Shipments

-Distribution Services shall be the central receiving location for all tangible state property procured by the University.
-Receiving and delivery methods that do not utilize central receiving require prior approval by the Office of Contract and Procurement Services.
-Distribution Services shall be the University shipping station for UPS and overnight shipments, and shall perform delivery services to state departments for shipments to the University.
-Distribution Services shall act as a temporary staging location for off-campus state shipments.
+Distribution Services shall be the central receiving location for all freight and package shipments of tangible state property procured by the University.
+Receiving and delivery methods that do not utilize central receiving require prior approval by Procurement Services.
+Distribution Services shall perform delivery last mile delivery services of freight and packages to state departments.

-References for CAP 302-302.4.7
+References for CAP 302-302.4.8

-1. Date approved by the President: March 4, 2004
+- Date approved by the President: March 4, 2004

-2. Office responsible for implementation: Vice President for Administration and Finance
+- Office responsible for implementation: Vice President for Administration and Finance

-3. Any laws, regulations or codes of practice which should be referred to in conjunctions with the policy:
+- Any laws, regulations or codes of practice which should be referred to in conjunctions with the policy:

-1. Title 5
+- Title 5

-2. Manual of Policies and Procedures for Auxiliary Organizations of the California State University; Executive Order 682
+- Manual of Policies and Procedures for Auxiliary Organizations of the California State University; Executive Order 682

-3. Administrative Bulletin 88-3 (dated 6/23/88)
+- Administrative Bulletin 88-3 (dated 6/23/88)

 Back to top